We've independently reviewed this article to make sure it's as accurate as we can make it.

 That being said, that squeaking sound could also be an early indicator of a bigger problem.
-Regardless, to diagnose the problem takes inspecting your cooler, making corrections or replacements where needed, or even calling a technician of a bigger issue is identified and needs addressing.
+Regardless, diagnosing the problem takes inspecting your cooler, making corrections or replacements where needed, or even calling a technician if a bigger issue is identified and needs addressing.

 Thank you so much for reading!
 Please take a look at our other related articles below.